maykinmedia/open-archiefbeheer/backend/docs/developers/setup-local-env.rst

    .. note::

-      If you get an error about the ``django.contrib.gis`` module, you need to install the GDAL library and/or enable the extension or give superuser privileges.
-See the requirements in the Dockerfile.
+      If you get an error about the ``django.contrib.gis`` module, you need to install the GDAL extension.
+      To do this, you can either log into Postgres as superuser, connect to the database and run ``CREATE EXTENSION POSTGIS`` **or** you can give superuser rights to the ``openarchiefbeheer`` user.
+      We recommend the former way.

 #.
 Create a superuser to access the management interface: